 He might have been one of those anonymous players among a clutch of familiar faces you see in old team line-ups, his name on the tip of your tongue while those of many of his former team-mates trip off it.
 Now, Sandro Wagner has stepped out of the shadow cast by the German football icons he used to play alongside and joined them in the spotlight.

-It is summer 2009, the venue Sweden, the opponent England.
-Wagner lines up alongside six future FIFA World Cup winners — Manuel Neuer, Mats Hummels, Jerome Boateng, Sami Khedira, Benedikt Höwedes and Mesut Özil — and scores twice in a 4-0 win that secures Germany’s first-ever Under-21 EURO title.
+It is summer 2009, the venue Sweden, the opponents England.
+Wagner lines up alongside six future FIFA World Cup winners — Manuel Neuer, Mats Hummels, Jerome Boateng, Sami Khedira, Benedikt Höwedes and Mesut Özil — and scores twice in a 4-0 win that secures Germany’s first-ever European Under-21 Championship title.

 Then at Duisburg having come through Bayern Munich’s youth ranks, making four fleeting first-team appearances for the Bundesliga record champions, Wagner appeared set to make major strides in the game.